nsfm/dualsense-ts/README.md

 ### Linux - can't access factory info over Bluetooth connection in Node.js

 Factory info uses the HID SET_REPORT feature report protocol, which the Linux kernel's `hid_playstation` driver does not pass through over Bluetooth.
-As a result, `factoryInfo` is only available over USB when using `node-hid` on Linux.
-In the browser, WebHID bypasses the kernel driver and works on all connection types.
+Factory info is still available over USB or Bluetooth in the browser.
 See [LINUX_HID.md](LINUX_HID.md) for investigation details.

 ## Other Dualsense Variants